methnen/m-chart/readme.txt

 = 1.7.9 =

+* Fixed some minor style issues in WordPress 5.5
+* Fixed some issues with the admin Javascript when the plugin is used in WordPress 5.5
+* Updated Chart.js to the latest stable version (2.7.3)

+= 1.7.9 =

 * Changed the priority of the `template_redirect` filter hook call so that `m_chart()->is_iframe` get's set earlier

 = 1.7.8 =